-Kevin Rose is going back to Cali — and joining True Ventures as venture partner
+Kevin Rose is going back to Cali — and joining True Ventures as a venture partner

 Author Ryan Holiday talks about the value of stoicism in a high-tech world